Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/mesh objects/README.txt

 4. **Evaluate the Plugin**:
    - Observe the results of the plugin's processing on the sample mesh.
-   - Use the different sample files (`bunny-original.ply`, `happy_budha-original.ply`, `statue-original.ply`) to test the plugin's functionality and performance on various types of 3D models.
+   - Use the different sample files (`bunny-original.ply`, `happy_budha-original.ply`...) to test the plugin's functionality and performance on various types of 3D models.